- Jones wants England to evolve in 2018

 Gunning for the World Cup? ✅

 How the Red Roses won the Six Nations in style pic.twitter.com/ikqiZPkHy5

 This means it is four points for a win and a team can secure an extra bonus-point if they score four tries or more, and if a team loses by fewer than seven points they secure a losing bonus-point.
 A draw is worth two points and if a side secures a Grand Slam by winning all five of their games, they earn an extra three points.

-An England squad for the NatWest 6 Nations tournament will be announced on Thursday 18 January before the squad departs for a week’s training camp in Portugal three days later.
+An England squad for the NatWest 6 Nations opener against Italy was announced on Thursday 18 January before the squad departed for a week’s training camp in Portugal three days later.

 What they said

 England head coach Eddie Jones: “We will need to improve if we are to hunt down our opponents and beat them.
 This tournament will be exciting and challenging, as we know we will play against some very strong teams."

 Red Roses head coach Simon Middleton: “While it was an incredible achievement to take home a Grand Slam Championship last year, going into 2018 that counts for nothing, this is a new squad, a new challenge and we are determined to go out and win the competition once again.”

 England U20 head coach Steve Bates: "We have some exciting players and a track record of producing full internationals so this is a great opportunity for fans to come out and see the future stars of England rugby."